willard-pro/willard-pro/README.md

 - 👋 Hi, I’m Lord Willard
 - 👀 I’m interested in fullfilling my life long dream of protecting the world against the evil chickens who are silently preapring to take over the world!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Ping me on LinkedIn, https://www.linkedin.com/in/jwillard/

 <!---
 willard-pro/willard-pro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.